Best States to Open Dispensary in 2021

 There are a lot of factors to consider if you are looking to start a business in the burgeoning cannabis industry and the process requires patience, planning, and attention to detail.
 Each state with legalized recreational cannabis has a different set of laws, regulations, taxes, and license application procedures for prospective cannabis businesses, and they can range from the easy-to-understand to the extraordinarily complex.
+Additionally, there’s a license fee that also needs to be handled.
 Because each state approaches its cannabis business requirements differently it can be difficult to draw direct comparisons between them when looking at starting your business or expanding it to a new state.
 However, some states do have clear advantages over others depending on the type of business you want to start, and for entrepreneurs with the commitment necessary to overcome the bureaucratic red tape between them and their new cannabis business will be rewarded with a market share in one of the fastest growing and lucrative industries in the United States today.

 Breeders – Breeders work on the genetic side of cannabis production.
 They are responsible for developing the quality of seeds and specific strains of cannabis that the cultivators will then grow.

 Cultivators – Cultivators are the farmers that physically grow the cannabis.
 From small farms to large-scale operations, cultivators are responsible for growing and harvesting the high-quality cannabis that can then be sold wholesale to extractors and dispensaries.

 Extractors – Extractors process raw cannabis into a variety of finished products such as concentrates, oils, edibles, and topical applications.
 Extractors use a range of different methods to isolate terpenes and cannabinoids from the raw cannabis plant matter in order to create products ready to sell.